The-Z-Labs/bof-launcher/README.md

 [integration-with-rust](examples/integration-with-rust) - simple example showing how to integrate bof-launcher in an application written in `Rust`.

 [integration-with-go](examples/integration-with-go) - simple example showing how to integrate bof-launcher in an application written in `Go`.

-### Simple C2 solution with BOF execution capabilities

-*Implementing custom, cross-platform C2 solutions capable of running BOFs*

-[BOF-stager](examples/BOF-stager) - example of simple, cross-platform C2 implant that uses BOFs as its post-exploitation modules and communicates over HTTP with the C2 server.